glenrobertson/glenrobertson.github.com/projects/_posts/2013-02-11-trulia-crime-map.md

 ### Data
 We used crime point data from the [CrimeReports](https://www.crimereports.com) and [SpotCrime](http://www.spotcrime.com) APIs and [Census block polygons](http://www.census.gov/cgi-bin/geo/shapefiles2012/main) to group the crime points visually.
 Crime feeds are downloaded from both APIs, and crime counts are updated per block on a daily basis.
 Any blocks with counts &gt; 0 are transferred to a smaller table, since a table with 10 million polygons becomes a little slow to query by the API.

-The API exposes image tiles dynamically if they are not cached, and a [GeoJSON](http://www.geojson.org) endpoint of recent crime points queryable by [geohash](http://www.geohash.org).
+The API generates image tiles dynamically if they are not cached, and a [GeoJSON](http://www.geojson.org) endpoint of recent crime points queryable by [geohash](http://www.geohash.org).
 This is currently used on [Trulia Local](http://www.trulia.com/local) and the [Trulia iPad App](https://itunes.apple.com/us/app/trulia-real-estate-homes-for/id288487321?mt=8).

 ### Visualisation
 The heatmap overlay consists of coloured blocks.
 A block's colour is determined by the its crime count, which is the number of crimes that occurred within an 0.1 mile radius of the block's centroid.
 A radius count allows the data to be smoothed across adjacent blocks, as opposed to counting points in each polygon, where the blocks stand out a lot more.
 The crime count is then normalized between the minimum and maximum crime count values for all blocks within the county.